enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/misc.md

 <|trick@trickster:templates|trick-id=trickster:hash_values|>

-Combines all given inputs into a single number.
+Combines all given inputs into a single, arbitrary number.
 The same inputs will always produce the same number.

 ;;;;;